RSE-Cambridge/iris-openstack/cambridge.md

 For more details please see:
 https://docs.openstack.org/horizon/rocky/user/

-## Using Application Credientails to access the CLI
+## Using CLI with Application Credientails

 If you want to automate the creation of OpenStack resources, the best starting point is to understand accessing OpenStack via the CLI.